Interior Designer Elkhart Goshen Indiana

 Plants & flowers are THE underappreciated decorating tool.
 They bring life, color and a touch of nature inside our homes.
 My home is mostly done in neutrals so I can showcase the flowers from my garden all summer long.
 I did that on purpose!
 Flowers are THE most important design element in my home and I planned it that way because a flower bouquet instantly reminds me of God's love for me and inexpensively brightens up my rooms with color and grace.

-Put something on a corbel or floating shelf
+Add a corbel or floating shelf

 Rethink how to use an item.